Gerald Ford: Vice presidency (1973–1974)

 For the past decade, Ford had been unsuccessfully working to help Republicans across the country get a majority in the chamber so that he could become House Speaker.
 He promised his wife that he would try again in 1974 then retire in 1976.
 However, on October 10, 1973, Spiro Agnew resigned from the vice presidency.
 According to The New York Times, Nixon "sought advice from senior Congressional leaders about a replacement."
 The advice was unanimous.
 House Speaker Carl Albert recalled later, "We gave Nixon no choice but Ford."
 Ford agreed to the nomination, telling his wife that the vice presidency would be "a nice conclusion" to his career.
 Ford was nominated to take Agnew's position on October 12, the first time the vice-presidential vacancy provision of the 25th Amendment had been implemented.
 The United States Senate voted 92 to 3 to confirm Ford on November 27.
 On December 6, the House confirmed Ford by a vote of 387 to 35.
 After the confirmation vote in the House, Ford took the oath of office as vice president.

 Ford became vice president as the Watergate scandal was unfolding.
 On August 1, 1974, Chief of Staff Alexander Haig contacted Ford to tell him to prepare for the presidency.
 At the time, Ford and his wife, Betty, were living in suburban Virginia, waiting for their expected move into the newly designated vice president's residence in Washington, D.C.
 However, "Al Haig asked to come over and see me", Ford later said, "to tell me that there would be a new tape released on a Monday, and he said the evidence in there was devastating and there would probably be either an impeachment or a resignation.
 And he said, 'I'm just warning you that you've got to be prepared, that things might change dramatically and you could become President.'
 And I said, 'Betty, I don't think we're ever going to live in the vice president's house.'"

 Presidency (1974–1977)

 Swearing-in

 When Nixon resigned on August 9, 1974, Ford automatically assumed the presidency, taking the oath of office in the East Room of the White House.
-This made him the only person to become the nation's chief executive without having been previously voted into either the presidential or vice-presidential office by the Electoral College.
+This made him the only person to become the nation's chief executive without being elected to the presidency or the vice presidency.
 Immediately afterward, he spoke to the assembled audience in a speech that was broadcast live to the nation, noting the peculiarity of his position.
 He later declared that "our long national nightmare is over".